Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs with Applications: Introduction

 The key component of this algorithm, which we coin \emph{Clique-Picking}, computes the number of Markov equivalent DAGs separately for each undirected component of the CPDAG.
 In order to do so, it utilizes the fact that these components are \emph{chordal} by exploring their clique-tree representation and by evaluating a non-trivial recursive counting function.\footnote{All technical terms are formally introduced in the subsequent section.}

-With the recursion used in Clique-Picking, the problem of uniform sampling a DAG from a Markov equivalence class can be solved in polynomial-time as well, by running an adapted version of Clique-Picking as preprocessing step, after which sampling is possible in linear-time.
+With the recursion used in Clique-Picking, the problem of uniformly sampling a DAG from a Markov equivalence class can be solved in polynomial-time as well, by running an adapted version of Clique-Picking as a preprocessing step, after which sampling is possible in linear-time.\footnote{The method we propose in this work is an improvement over the original algorithm given in~\citep{wienobst2021counting}.
+The algorithm is simpler and the preprocessing step asymptotically more efficient by a factor $n$.}

-\begin{theorem} There is an algorithm that, given a CPDAG $C$, uniformly samples a DAG in MEC represented by $C$ in expected linear time in the number of nodes of $C$ after an initial preprocessing setup. \end{theorem}
+\begin{theorem} There is an algorithm that, given a CPDAG $C$, uniformly samples a DAG in the MEC represented by $C$ in expected linear time in the size of the graph after an initial polynomial-time preprocessing setup. \end{theorem}

-Both algorithms are easy to implement and very fast in practice (outperforming previous approaches by a large margin in experimental evaluations~\citep{wienobst2021counting}).
+Both algorithms are easy to implement and very fast in practice -- outperforming previous approaches by a large margin in experimental evaluations~\citep{wienobst2021counting}.
 We complement our theoretical findings with optimized implementations in \cpp{} and Julia to facilitate the application to real-world problems.

 Particularly to this end, a special focus in this paper is devoted to two applications of the Clique-Picking algorithm: Active learning of causal DAGs~\citep{He2008} and the global-IDA algorithm for causal effect identification~\citep{maathuis2009estimating}.
-We show that it is desirable in both cases to compute the size of a MEC (resp.\ a certain subclass of the MEC), a task which can be efficiently solved using Clique-Plicking as a subroutine.
-Previously, the task of counting the number of Markov equivalent DAGs was \emph{avoided} by researchers in these fields due to its apparent intractability, leading to the prevalent use of heuristics at the cost of accuracy.
-We argue that through the new methods developed in this paper, such heuristics are not needed anymore, as the size of a MEC can now be computed fast in practice and empirically validate this claim.\footnote{The code for the experiments can be accessed at \url{https://github.com/mwien/counting-with-applications}.}
+We argue that it is desirable in both cases to compute the size of an MEC (or more precisely, an \emph{interventional} MEC), a task which, as we show, can be efficiently solved using Clique-Plicking as a subroutine.\footnote{Both applications have been considered before (see~\cite{Ghassami2019} and other works), but never from the point of view of interventional MECs.
+Instead the more general setting of counting with background knowledge has been used, which we show to be computationally intractable.
+In particular, utilizing interventional MECs in the global-IDA algorithm connects two disjoint subfields of causality.} Previously, the task of counting the number of Markov equivalent DAGs was \emph{avoided} by researchers in these fields due to its apparent intractability, leading to the prevalent use of heuristics at the cost of accuracy.
+We demonstrate that through the new methods developed in this paper, such heuristics are not needed anymore, as the size of an MEC can now be computed fast in practice and empirically validate this claim.\footnote{The code for the experiments can be accessed at the address \url{https://github.com/mwien/counting-with-applications}.}

 Finally, we complete the complexity-theoretical study of the counting problem by investigating the more general problem of counting the number of DAGs with additional background knowledge.
 We show that this problem is intractable under common complexity-theoretical assumptions by connecting it to classical counting problems.